tradingview-pine-seeds/docs/data.md

 > The EOD feed has a limit of 1000 symbols per repository.
 Keep this in mind when adding data files.
 > To connect more symbols, you can create another data repository.

-Working with higher resolution data (minute/second) and real-time updates is possible using a [REST protocol][rest_api].
-But this is only for brokerage integration.
+Working with lower resolution data (minute/second) and real-time updates is possible using a [REST protocol][rest_api], but this is only for brokerage integration.

 ## Data validation

-If your symbol_info file is incorrect, you will get a parsing error in the log of __Check data and create pr__ action.
+If your symbol_info file is incorrect, you will get a parsing error in the __Check data and create pr__ action log.
 If some field is found to be missing from this list, a warning about it will appear in the log.

 ## Accessing a data repository

-We like opensource.
-Our tools help a lot of people because of it.
-But if you want to connect private data - that's completely fine.
+We like open source code and our tools help a lot of people because of it, but if you want to connect private data - that's completely fine.

-For public repositories it is convenient to store access keys in [environment variables][env_var] of the repository itself.
+For public repositories it is convenient to store access keys in the [environment variables][env_var] of the repository itself.
 These variables can be safely used in the Action's code.